-10.1 Transfer and validation of flight data filesNo brand of evaluation software is approved or preferred by the FAI, but the link to the IGC Shell program and a list of available programs and links to the websites of manufacturers is posted on the GFAC website: www.ukiws.demon.co.uk/GFAC/index.htm.
+10.1 Transfer and validation of flight data files No brand of evaluation software is approved or preferred by the FAI, but currently, several freeware flight evaluation options exist.
+See the list in Appendix 8 (copied from Analysis Programs for IGC Flight DataFiles on the GFAC website).

 Evaluation software is popular for its scalable view of the flight track, 3-D animation features, and detailed flight statistics, but note that they are not always completely accurate (see 10.8).
 They provide a variety of user settings in support of "what if" analysis, task planning functions and claim review for OLC, other online forums, and FAI badges and records as well.
 Some companies offer optional PDA and/or smart phone apps that provide navigation support in flight.